Caroline Durieux

 Caroline Wogan Durieux (January 22, 1896 – November 26, 1989) was an American printmaker, painter, and educator.
-She was a Professor Emeritus of Fine Arts at Louisiana State University, where she worked from 1943 to 1964.
+She was a Professor Emeritus at both Louisiana State University, where she worked from 1943 to 1964 and at Newcomb College of Tulane University (1937–1942).

 Early life and education

+Durieux was born Caroline Spelman Wogan in New Orleans, Louisiana, on January 22, 1896; into a Creole family.

+Durieux's father's family was Roman Catholic and her mother's were Episcopalian.
+According to Durieux, her father was shunned by some Catholics in his life for his marriage to her mother.
+As a child, Durieux went to both Protestant services and Catholic mass.

-She was born Caroline Spellman Wogan in New Orleans, Louisiana, on January 22, 1896; into a Creole family.
-At the age of 4, she began drawing and received art lessons from Mary Williams Butler (1873–1937), she was a local artist and a member of the faculty of art at Newcomb College at Tulane University.
-She worked in watercolor from the age of six and in 1908 created a portfolio of watercolors depicting New Orleans scenery.
+At the age of 4, she began drawing and received art lessons from Mary Williams Butler (1873–1937), who was a local artist and a member of the faculty of art at Newcomb College at Tulane University.
+She worked in watercolor from the age of six and at the age of 12 created a portfolio of ten watercolors depicting New Orleans scenery.
 Most of these early works are now in The Historic New Orleans Collection.

 She continued at Newcomb College of Tulane University in the Art School headed by Ellsworth Woodward.
-From her college days she was interested in satire and the use of humor in her imagery.
+From her college days, she was interested in satire and the use of humor in her imagery.
 Durieux earned a Bachelor's in Design in 1916 and a Bachelor's in Art Education in 1917, and she pursued graduate studies at the Pennsylvania Academy of the Fine Arts led by Henry Bainbridge McCarter.

-She returned to Louisiana after graduate school and in April 1920 married Pierre Durieux (1889–1949).
-Pierre worked in his family's business importing laces and dress goods from many Latin American countries.

 Career

-Pierre's work led to a job in Cuba which Caroline described as a time of "quiet artistic growth that heightened her sense of color."
+Her husband Pierre's work led to a job in Cuba, which Caroline described as a time of "quiet artistic growth that heightened her sense of color."
 Caroline Durieux lived in the French Quarter in the mid-1920s, and was part of a circle of talented and creative individuals featured in a private publication, "Sherwood Anderson and Other Famous Creoles."
-Her next-door neighbors included author, William Faulkner, and silver designer, William Spratling.
+Her next-door neighbors included author William Faulkner and silver designer, William Spratling.

-Spirituality and religion

-Durieux was born into a mixed religion marriage at a time when that was taken more seriously than it is today.
-The Wogan family was Roman Catholic; the Spelmans were Episcopalian.
-Caroline often referred to her father, Nicholas, as if he were officially excommunicated from the Catholic Church because of his marriage to her mother.

-On Sundays Caroline would be taken to protestant services with her mother only to be whisked off to the "bells and smells" of the Catholic Cathedral's High Mass.

-Religion is the central theme in Benediction, Priests,Acolytes,Chuch Interior, Death Masker, First Communion (2),Idle Angels, Insomne, Lot's Wife, Lady Godiva, Annunciation, On the Levee, Easter Egg, Iron Sharpeneth Iron, A Cult Leader Exhorts His Flock, Mother Carre and others.